twigphp/Twig/doc/advanced.rst

         }
     }

-The compiler implements a fluid interface and provides methods that helps the developer generate beautiful and readable PHP code:
+The compiler implements a fluid interface and provides methods that help the developer generate beautiful and readable PHP code:

 * ``subcompile()``: Compiles a node.